 Paper, paper, everywhere!
 Save those newspapers, grocery bags, envelopes of junk mail, paint sample cards, catalogues and greeting cards.

-Various papers that your child cuts into strips, snips, pieces, or shapes are great for glueing onto large sheets of construction paper or posterboard for a colourful collage.
+Various papers that children cut into strips, snips, pieces, or shapes are great for glueing onto large sheets of construction paper or posterboard for a colourful collage.

 Red, yellow, and orange snips can be glued to a sun outline.
 Cut and glue white snips for snowy pictures.

-For a celebration, have your child cut up strips of coloured paper into small snips to be used for confetti.
+For a celebration, have kids cut up strips of coloured paper into small snips to be used for confetti.

-Show your child how to snip along the long edge on a sheet of green construction paper to make “grass.”
+Show them how to snip along the long edge of a sheet of green construction paper to make “grass.”

 With help, a wide swathe can then be cut from that sheet and glued onto the bottom edge on a lighter colour of construction paper, where they have drawn or glued shapes for an outdoor scene.

 Cereal boxes are made of colourful and wonderfully lightweight cardboard.
 Just remove the inner bag and cut away the large front and back portions from the adjoining sides.

 That way kids have two large, flat pieces for cutting practice.
 Other product packaging made of lightweight cardboard will also do.